 - “With acid you feel like your driving the car, with psilocybin mushrooms you feel like you’re in the back seat along for the ride.”

 - “Acid feels like you are plugged into the universe while shrooms you feel like an old tree walking through the forest.”

 - “Mushrooms are for setting your roots, LSD is for spreading your branches.”

-- “Mushrooms are prone to inducing more mentally challenging trips, in my opinion.
+- “Psilocybin Mushrooms are prone to inducing more mentally challenging trips, in my opinion.
 They are a completely different ballpark in many respects.
 Mushrooms lack the clarity, the ‘perfectness’ of LSD, but they have a certain quality which often leads to profound introspection… ‘Golden teacher’ didn’t earn its name by chance.”

 - “LSD is more streamlined…It makes me feel more mentally alert, with greater access and insight into my own thoughts…Shrooms is more fine grained…It makes me justfeel, strongly and everywhere…the visuals are like flowing water, like a river.
 They take you along.”